As the DNC in Chicago again sees large protests, a new generation of demonstrators finds inspiration in the past

 "They beat me up ... took me to Cook County Jail, where I stayed all night," Ayers said.

-No one is expecting that level of volatility or violence 56 years on at this week's convention, but the connection between the two groups of protestors is striking.
+No one is expecting that level of volatility or violence 56 years on at this week's convention, but the connection between the two groups of protesters is striking.

 Celia Nimz, 26, is an organizer for the new Students for a Democratic Society.
 She said the group "learned a lot" from the previous generation and "the way they protest, the way they take the streets."